daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

   - if functional org structure maintains, then the org becomes a more complex matrix
 19. In 1990s, the attention shifted from TQM to BPR
 20. Shift was initiated by an article by Thomas Davenport and James R. Short and an article by Michael Hammar
-21. Five-step methodology to achieve process redesign:
+21. FIRST APPROACH Five-step methodology to achieve process redesign:
   - Develop the business vision and the process objects
   - Identify the business process to be redesigned
   - Understand and measure the existing process